 - domestic travel expenses, using lowest fares possible but not exceeding full fare economy class

 - environmental assessment costs

-- facilities charges
+- facilities and equipment rental charges

 - hospitality costs, excluding alcoholic beverages

 - installation, maintenance, shipping and/or transportation costs, including fuel, computers and communication devices

 - miscellaneous expenses integral to the project